3 DAYS FROM $549

 Family Feature and Cultural Discoveries: Tonight, channel your inner cowboy as you enjoy a “chuckwagon” style dinner before watching bull riding, barrel racing, and other activities at Cody’s world-famous nightly rodeo, the perfect adventure to share with your spouse, friends, and family!
 Kids can even join a friendly cowboy competition and compete for prizes!

-Please note: The rodeo is only available June – September.
+Please note: The rodeo is only available June through the end of August.

 A rafting adventure before a scenic drive